|Contributors||Takashi Iba, Mami Sakamoto|

 |Pattern formats||OPR Alexandrian|

-- • Consider your interests, and specify the knowledge and skills that you want / need to learn.
+- • Grasp the up-to-date knowledge and think about what you want / need.

 - Iba, T., & Sakamoto, M. (2011).
 Learning patterns III: a pattern language for creative learning.
 In Proceedings of the 18th Conference on Pattern Languages of Programs (PLoP 2011) (p.
 29).
 New York:ACM.